 This position is a critical position and subject to a background check.
 Employment is contingent upon successful completion of background investigation including criminal history and identity checks.

 The University of California, Monterey Bay Aquarium, California Academy of Sciences, and Hubbs-SeaWorld Research Institute are affirmative action/equal opportunity employer, and we welcome diversity in science.

 How To Apply:

 Immediate availability is desirable.
-To receive the fullest consideration, applications must be received by April 1st, 2018.
-The position is open until filled.
+To receive fullest consideration, applications must be received by March 1st 2019.
+Position is open until filled.
 E-mailed applications will be considered immediately.
-Interested applicants should submit 1) a letter of intent outlining special interest in the position, overall related qualifications and experiences and career goals; 2) curriculum vitae; and 3) the names and addresses of three professional references to email@example.com.
+Interested applicants should submit 1) a letter of intent outlining special interest in the position, overall related qualifications and experiences and career goals; 2) curriculum vitae; and 3) the names and addresses of three professional references to: email@example.com.